 The Bloodseeker Palanquin should be a vampire buffing model with a shooting attack with an area of effect.
 However, buffing Vampires is inefficient most of the time.
 Maybe if you use lots of Blood Knights, you can consider this model.
 In melee it performs worse than the Coven Throne.

 The Necromancer is a little hero whose survivability really depends on his ability to shrug off wounds towards nearby summonable units.
-And you do want him close to them as the main reason you take this guy is for his spell: Vanhel’s Danse Macabre that allows any summonable unit to fight a second time that turn.
-We already discussed how efficiently certain units can be buffed, so imagine if they can do it twice…
+And you do want him close to them as the main reason you take this guy is for his spell: Vanhel’s Danse Macabre that allows any summonable unit to fight in the hero phase.
+This is a big change from its previous iteration because on one side allows to fight outside the combat phase that is always a plus, on the other, most buffs can be used or given only in the combat phase…

-Radukar the Wolf and his court are now available separately from the original board game Cursed City.
+Radukar the Wolf and his court are available separately from the original board game Cursed City.
 We have reviewed that game and we go in detail on the units available from that box.
-For the purpose of this guide, in a Soulblight Gravelords there is not much use for them.
 They are all linked to the Vyrkos dynasty, preventing them from taking any other benefits from other lineages and are in general not great warscrolls.

-Gorslav the Gravekeeper allows you a further way to re-summon a unit of zombies or dire wolves that has been destroyed a bit more reliably and could be interesting as support for units of Deadwalkers if that is your theme,
+Gorslav the Gravekeeper allows you a further way to re-summon a unit of zombies that has been destroyed adding more options to bring back units in the same turn.
+He can also shrug off wounds to a nearby zombie unit.

-The Crimson Court comes from the Warhammer Underworlds card game and as many warbands from side games, their use in Age of Sigmar is limited.
-In this case we are talking about a warband of 3 vampires led by Prince Duvalle, a 5-wounds vampire with a profile pretty similar to that of the normal Vampire Lord, without his cool command ability but with a signature spell.
+From the card game Warhammer Underworlds we have several warbands.
+The Crimson Court is a warband of 3 vampires led by Prince Duvalle, a 5-wounds vampire with a profile pretty similar to that of the normal Vampire Lord, without his cool +1 attack ability but with a signature spell and another ability whose effects are chosen by your opponent.
 If you can base them on the correct size you could use them as alternative vampire lord sculpts.

 Monsters in Soulblight Gravelords Army